 Whether your child loves unique birds, like the black swan, or dangerous carnivores, like the African bison, there is something for everyone at the Cape May County Zoo.
 You can spot animals from North America, South America, Australia, and Africa, as well as exhibits featuring endangered species like the Panamanian Golden Frog.
 As part of their conservation efforts, the Cape May Zoo partners with other zoos around the world, and highlights how climate change and deforestation can affect species in interactive experiences throughout the zoo.

-The Cape May County Zoo private tour is new this year
+The Cape May County Zoo private tour is a must do

 Make a snack stop at the Safari Cafe, with a variety of healthy food like fresh fruit, sandwiches, and salads.
 You can also find kiosks selling their famous Animal Sipper Cups with lemonade, ice cream, and more.
-Want to take home a zoo souvenier?
-The gift shop has pre-order forms online for a grab-and-go bag full of gift shop favorites.
-Sign up to pre-pay, and pick up your treasures from the shop before you leave—all proceeds benefit the zoo and its animals.
+Want to take home a zoo souvenir?
+The gift shop has treasures from the shop before you leave—all proceeds benefit the zoo and its animals.

 Donations are always appreciated at Cape May Zoo